If you or your loved one is suffering from an asbestos condition a claim for government benefits may be made.

-This is a one off lump sum payment that can be claimed by a sufferer suffering from a condition caused by exposure to dust whilst they were at work.
+This is a one off lump sum payment that can be claimed by someone suffering from a condition caused by exposure to dust whilst they were at work.
 To claim this benefit the suffer must not have yet issued court proceedings against the former employer.

-If compensation is later received as a result of a legal claim the compensation might be reduced by the amount already received.
+If compensation is later received as a result of a legal claim the compensation recovered in the legal claim might be reduced by the amount received under this Act.
 If you have any questions please contact us on 0800 294 3065.

 2008 Mesothelioma Scheme

-This is a one off lump sum payment that can be claimed if the suffer cannot make a claim under the 1979 Pneumoconiosis Act because he/she was not exposed during his/her employment.
+This is a one off lump sum payment that can be claimed if the suffer cannot make a claim under the 1979 Pneumoconiosis Act because they were not exposed during their employment.
 It covers sufferers who were exposed to asbestos dust through washing clothes, living near an asbestos factory or self-employed.
 If you have any questions please contact us on 0800 294 3065

 Constant Attendance Allowance